prersn/fitness-website-/README.md

 - Exercise page (including calorie it burns etc)
 - Blogs categorized based on exercise, food, etc
 - About us page
-- Testing and Consultation page
+- Testing and Consultation page (not actual)

 ## Technologies Used